 BT has one of the most affordable subscription TV services in the UK.
 Based around the YouView set top box, it lets you watch, pause and rewind Freeview TV, access catch-up TV and watch loads of movies and on demand TV box sets.
 BT TV can be added to BT broadband, and there are three packages available:

-- Total Entertainment - Gives you a 1TB YouView+ box, Freeview TV, 47 extra channels, and the opportunity to add BT Sport Ultra HD.
+- Max - Gives you a 1TB YouView+ box, Freeview TV, 47 extra channels, free BT Sport, and the opportunity to add BT Sport Ultra HD.

 To get all the details about BT TV, check out our full guide.

 Most BT Broadband packages include a home phone plan.
 As standard, you get Weekend calls, but you can upgrade if you like to chat on the phone throughout the week.
 Here are the packages you can get:

 - Unlimited Weekend Calls - lets you call UK landlines, including 0845 and 0870 numbers, at no cost on Saturdays and Sundays.